 Do you make cake boards or do you have to buy them at the Cake Supply stores?

-For example – I would not put a three tier cake on a single 1/2 inch foam core board.
+By the way, I would not put a three tier cake on a single ½ inch foam core board.
 I think the cake would need more support than that.

 What I use for my cake boards

 I personally use a foam core board for most of my cakes.
 I find that they are firm and can be trusted to travel.
-Foam core comes in various sizes but I usually use 1/2 inch core boards.
+A foam core comes in various sizes but I usually use ½ inch core boards.

-For multiple tiers – I I always cut two circles – One is minimum two inches bigger than the cake and the second is the same size of the cake.
+- For multiple tiers - I I always cut two circles - One is minimum two inches bigger than the cake and the second is the same size as the cake.